Well, Hello My Beautiful #RedCarpetCurlsRoyalty,

 Sebum is considered the ideal conditioner for hair because your body literally creates the oil uniquely to your skin’s needs.
 The issue is the speed by which the sebum travels down the hair.

-Those with straight hair can keep hair moisturized more quickly because there is no obstacle in the way of the sebum to slow down its travel time, leading to the oil spreading its way down to the ends much more quickly.
+Those with straight hair can keep hair moisturized more quickly because there is no obstacle in the way of the sebum to slow down its travel time, allowing sebum to spread its way down to the ends much more quickly.
 This keeps hair healthy.

 Therefore, naturally textured hair requires a different method focusing more on imparting moisture and reducing damage.
 By supplementing more moisture, the overall health of hair will improve over time.